 R v Azram Leading for the defence of Iraqi tortured by the then regime who then committed murder in the UK.

 R v B (2005 All ER (D) 108) Principles of a mandatory life sentence for a 17 year old who had committed murder by setting fire to a house.

-He has delivered lectures to the British Thoracic Society (asbestos related law), and to Solicitors (in crime, civil and planning including inter alia abuse of process and the 6th edition of the Ogden Multipliers), to senior investigating officers of the Metropolitan Police on homicide investigation and murder trials and to schools on the anatomy of knife murder.
+He has delivered lectures to the British Thoracic Society (asbestos related law), and to Solicitors (in crime, civil and planning including inter alia abuse of process and the Ogden Multipliers), to senior investigating officers of the Metropolitan Police on homicide investigation and murder trials and to schools on the anatomy of knife murder.

 Trustee of the Ursuline Preparatory School and former governor of the Ursuline High School and Wimbledon College.

 New podcast investigates Rebelo case and deaths linked with the slimming drug DNP